Apply to the PEARL Activity Grants scheme

 Previously funded projects

-To see what projects we’ve previously funded, take a look at our grants pages via the ‘Grants’ tab above, or see previous publications of Discover, Issue 1 and Issue 2, our annual review of public engagement activity at Lincoln.
+To see what projects we’ve previously funded, take a look at our grants pages via the ‘Grants’ tab above, or see previous issues of the public engagement annual review, Discover, Issue 1, Issue 2 and Issue 3.

 More examples of great public engagement